top of page

 BIOGRAPHY

 I started working with still film photography when I was a pre-teen with my grandfather's polaroid camera.
 I received a BA in Mass Media Communications from University of Akron, where I studied still photography, television and film production, radio broadcasting and theatre.
 My mother gave me a Pentax K100 as a college graduation present and from there I took off.
 In the early 1990s, I studied Film Production at the London Film School and traveled a lot through the UK, Europe and Eastern Europe.
 I spent the first 15 years of my career in television at NBC News as a video editor, winning two Emmys and I founded my thriving Video/Television Production Company Mimi Productions in 1996.
 For many years because of the change from film negative to digital, I put my still film art aside.
 My favorite film is Ilford B&W 35mm and happily Ilford is producing this film.
 I found a darkroom to develop film and make silver halide prints, so I have dusted off my old negatives and armed myself with an antique SLR.
-The photos so far on this site are my previous work mainly from the 1980s and 1990s.
-I will be adding recent work soon.
+The photos on this site are my work from the 1980s and 1990s with newer work starting in 2023.

 Expsoure corrected in Photoshop.png